aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-comments/_index.md

 ## How to Add a Comment

-The code example given below demonstrates how to add a comment to a paragraph in the document.
+The code example given below shows how to add a comment to a paragraph in the document.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Comments-AddComments-AddComments.cpp" >}}